16.5.2 Proportion of Firms Experiencing at Least One Bribe Payment Request

 Data is accurate as of October 31, 2018.

-16.5.2 Proportion of Firms Experiencing at Least One Bribe Payment Request Sustainable Development Goals
+16.5.2 Proportion of Firms Experiencing at Least One Bribe Payment Request in the Sustainable Development Goals

 16. Promote just, peaceful and inclusive societies